RadeelAhmad/my-portfolio/src/content/blog/cookie-hijacking.md

 Exit for mysql server using `exit` command.

-**Now we start apache2 service on kali machine**
+**Now we start apache2 service on kali machine.**
 ```bash
 sudo service apache2 start.
 ```

-Now we have to do some changes in php configuration
+Now we have to do some changes in php configuration.
 ```bash
 cd /etc/php/<php version>/apache2
 nano php.ini
 ```

+In this file turn ON allow_url_fopen and allow_url_include.